How To Paint Your Formica/Laminate Countertops To Look Like Marble

 This simple step-by-step tutorial will show you how to paint your formica, laminate or even old granite kitchen countertops to look like marble, including the exact materials and paint you need.

 About a year and a half ago, I decided to paint my kitchen countertops to look like marble.
-Today I’m sharing how to paint your kitchen countertops, and what the best kitchen countertop paint is that I used.
-Good news is that they have still held up, and I have been so in love with my kitchen countertops ever since.
+Today I’m sharing how to paint your kitchen countertops, and what the best countertop paint kit is to use.

 This post contains affiliate links, meaning I may or may not make a commission on a purchase at no extra cost to you.